 You can also play a tape rescue game.
 You can tell that all winter animals got stuck in a snowstorm and need rescue now.
 Smaller siblings can get involved too.

 Play silks.
 They are so great for imaginative play and dancing and our kid loves music.
 She also doesn’t know yet but her sister is getting a musical set for Christmas so they can really dance their souls away.
-To be honest, Sarah's silks are a bit expensive and I'm thinking to DIY play silks.
+To be honest, Sarah's silks are a bit expensive and I'm thinking of DIY playing silks.
 Hmm.. probably won't finish it any time soon, but will keep you in a loop.

 Activity: dance party.
 You can pretend to play that you are wind and snow that dancing around in a snowstorm.
 I think the “snowflake” song would be a perfect accompaniment for this

 Dinosaurs cupcake liners.
-Our little girl is quite obsessed with the cupcakes.
+Our little girl is quite obsessed with cupcakes.
 And the dinosaurs as I already mentioned.
 Sasha will have a 3-year-old party in January, so you can already guess what the theme will be.
-These cupcake liners will come handy then.
+These cupcake liners will come in handy then.
 It fits perfectly fits with my advent calendar filler ideas for a toddler.